 How Often Should Seniors Schedule Heart Health Checkups?

-New Advancements Improving Senior Heart Health
+What New Advancements Support Senior Heart Health?

 Modern cardiology offers seniors powerful tools to detect issues early and improve outcomes.
 Key advancements include:

-- Coronary CT Scans: Affordable scans that detect calcium buildup in arteries.
+Coronary CT Scans: Affordable scans that detect calcium buildup in arteries.

-- Echocardiograms: Heart ultrasounds that show valve health and muscle strength.
+Echocardiograms: Heart ultrasounds that show valve health and muscle strength.

-- Stress Tests & EKGs: Tests that identify early signs of heart disease.
+Stress Tests & EKGs: Tests that identify early signs of heart disease.

 These screenings provide peace of mind and allow doctors to act before problems become serious.